raphaelmarques2/GameBoosterDocs/README.md

 Creates events for each MonoBehaviour events like Awake, Start, Update, OnEnable, etc. This component helps you to put simple logic in some MonoBehaviour event without creating a new script to it.

+Fields:
+- Enum eventType : Enum of each event will be received
+- UnityEvent actions : Events that will be called when the event set in EventType happens

 ### Creator

 Creates instance of prefabs.
 Randomically choose one prefab from the list to be instantiated at some spawn point.

-The own creator object can be used as spawn point, or a list of transforms.
-The spawn point rotation can be applied to the instantiated object.
-The created objects can be put inside some object hierarchy, to keep your scene organized.
-There are also options to make de creator auto instantiate object over time.
+Fields:
+- List<GameObject> **prefabs** : Prefabs to be instantiated (random choosen).
+- bool **useRotation** : Use spawn point rotation as rotation of the instantiated object
+- bool **insideHierarchy** : Place the instantiated object inside other object's hierarchy
+  - Transform **parent** : Object to put the instantiated objects
+- bool **useSpawnPoints** : Use other spawn points instead of this object
+  - List<Transform> **spawnPoints**: Spawn points where the prefab will be instantiated (random choosen)
+- bool **autoCreate** : Automatically instantiate
+  - float **startTime** : Time to start prefab instantiation
+  - float **repeatTime** : Time between instantiations

+Methods:
+- void **Create()** : Instantiate a prefab using the options set

 ### Destroyer